|

 regularly on a one to one basis and in small group settings with children mostly aged 4 - 18.
 She is interested in working

 with students from a variety of environments and backgrounds at all stages on their cellistic journeys.
-Helen has a track
+Helen has a track record of excellence

-record of excellence in results with her students, and she has taken many students on the journey from being complete beginners
+in results with her students, and she has taken many students on the journey from being complete beginners to post grade 8/Diploma

-to post grade 8/Diploma level and beyond, now for over two decades.
-Many of her students have enjoyed a range of performance
+level and beyond, now for over two decades.
+Many of her students have enjoyed a range of performance experiences, and have

-experiences, and have achieved highly in examinations, and many have been awarded music scholarships to their senior schools
+achieved highly in examinations, and many have been awarded music scholarships to their senior schools of choice.
+A strong

-of choice.
-A strong sense of community among the students and families working together and supporting each other defines
+sense of community among the students and families working together and supporting each other defines her principal teaching

 Helen is a fully qualified Suzuki cello teacher and holds a PGDip in Advanced Performance from the Royal College of Music and an MMus in